Melocactus lemairei: Taxonomy

 Melocactus lemairei was described by M. Chevalier de Monville, Charles Antoine Lemaire, and Friedrich Anton Wilhelm Miquel, and published in L'Horticulteur Universel.

 Description

 Melocactus lemairei is a cylindrical or slightly pyramid-shaped green cactus that can grow up to 20 cm (8 inches) in height, and 20 to 30 cm (8 to 12 inches) in diameter.
 It has between 9 and 10 ribs with 8 to 10 spines each.
 These spines are yellow to brown in color, and can reach anywhere from 2 to 3 cm (1 inch) in length.
-The cephalium is brown, with white wool and thorn-like bristles, and grows up to 10 cm (4 inches).
+The cephalium is brown, with white wool and thornlike bristles, and grows up to 10 cm (4 inches).
 The flowers are pink, and grow to 2 cm long; they also have a diameter of 1.5 cm, protruding up to 1.2 cm from the cephalium.
 The pink fruits are up to 2 cm long.

 Distribution and habitat

 Melocactus lemairei is endemic to Hispaniola, in the Hispaniolan dry forests ecoregion.
 It grows in dry, rocky soils, and also occurs in humid depressions.
 It can also be found on sea cliffs and rocky offshore islands.
 There is a notable population around Lake Enriquillo and its lake island, Isla Cabritos.